noahcoleman/ioLabCheatSheets/ShapeokoDrawing.md

 #Step-By-Step Cheat Sheet for Making a _Drawing_ on the Shapeoko

 1. Go to the [Easel](https://www.inventables.com/technologies/easel) website.
 Click on "Launch the App."
-Sign in or sign up.
-It's free, so that's nice.
+Sign in.
+Or sign up.
+It's free, so just do it.
-2. So here is the landing page once you open up Easel:
+2. Here is the landing page once you open up Easel:
 ![alt text][1]
 First things first, Let's go to the **Materials** menu and change some settings.
  - Select the material labeled **Birch**